ossteam8/K-news-keyword-summarizer/README.md

 ## Running project
 ### before running our project
-**we use Django version 3.2.4 and mysql for viewing and save data, use BeautifulSoup4 and goose3 for crawling and used LDA and TextRank to extract keywords**
+**we use Django version 3.2.4 and mysql for viewing and save data, use BeautifulSoup4 and goose3 for crawling and used LDA in gensim and TextRank to extract keywords**
 **so if you want to run our project you need some packages.**
 ### We wish you read our [requirements.txt](requirements.txt) for install packages
 ### In order to install **Mecab** please use the line below at your terminal